Mr-Emerald-Wolf/Basic-Blog-Website/html/css/readme.md

-This is the css folder for site leaf.
+This is the CSS folder for site leaf.